-For more information on the Straumann® Variobase®, please refer to the brochure Basic information on Straumann® Variobase®, Art.-No. 490.062.
+For more information on the Straumann® Variobase®, please refer to the brochure Straumann® Variobase®, Basic Information (702087/en).

 Step 1 - Fabricating the master cast and wax-up

 - Fabricate the master cast including a gingiva mask with the corresponding Implant Analog. - For optimal esthetic planning, model a full anatomical wax-up.